Entropy balancing is doubly robust: Abstract

 \section{Abstract}

 Covariate balance is a conventional key diagnostic for methods used estimating causal effects from observational studies.
-We show covariate balance can also be directly used in the estimation of mean causal effects by studying a recently proposed entropy maximization method called Entropy Balancing (EB).
-In order to avoid the tautology of repeatedly checking covariate balance, EB exactly matches the covariate moments for the different experimental groups in its optimization problem.
-We find that the primal and dual problems of EB correspond, respectively, to the implicit linear model of outcome and propensity score logistic regression, with features being the balanced moments.
-Consequently, we prove EB enjoys some desirable statistical properties: it is doubly robust with respect to the linear models and reaches the asymptotic semiparametric variance bound when both models are correct.
-Our theoretical results and simulations suggest EB is a very appealing alternative to the conventional propensity score weighting estimators.
+Recently, there is an emerging interest in directly incorporating covariate balance in the estimation.
+We study a recently proposed entropy maximization method called Entropy Balancing (EB), which exactly matches the covariate moments for the different experimental groups in its optimization problem.
+We show EB is doubly robust with respect to linear outcome regression and logistic propensity score regression, and it reaches the asymptotic semiparametric variance bound when both regressions are correctly specified.
+This is surprising to us because there is no attempt to model the outcome or the treatment assignment in the original proposal of EB.
+Our theoretical results and simulations suggest that EB is a very appealing alternative to the conventional weighting estimators that estimate the propensity score by maximum likelihood.

 \keywords{Causal Inference, Double Robustness, Exponential Tilting, Convex Optimization, Survey Sampling}